utophantom/utophantom/README.md

 - 👋 Hi, I’m @utophantom
-- 👀 I’m interested in CS,
+- 👀 I’m interested in CS, IT, Network
-- 🌱 I’m currently learning: Core CS courses, C language, Networking-related
+- 🌱 I’m currently learning: Upper CS courses, Algorithms, OS, Networks...
 - 💞️ I’m looking to collaborate on "Internship Opportunities!!"
 (Beginner Level?)
 - 📫 How to reach me: tienvietnam2002@gmail.com

 <!---
 utophantom/utophantom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.